Reverse Mortgage: How Does It Work?

-For many retirees, their largest asset is their home — but they might not be ready to sell or move to cash in on their equity.
+For many retirees, their largest asset is their home — but they might not be ready to sell to cash in on their equity.
 That’s where a reverse mortgage can come into play.
-A reverse mortgage allows people age 62 and older to continue to live in and own their home while they take out a loan against their home equity, which can be used to help fund their life in retirement.
-If you’re considering using this tool, make sure you understand exactly how it works, as well as if a reverse mortgage is a wise move for your financial situation.
+A reverse mortgage allows people aged 62 and older to continue to live in and own their home while they take out a loan against their home equity.
+This type of loan is a good option for some, but it’s important to understand how reverse mortgages work before you apply.

 How Does a Reverse Mortgage Work?